feilipu/yaz180/owners_notes.md

 It is also possible to store binary files, with any origin (default at `0x0100`) directly into a file in the IDE or CF drive on the PC, and then use `loadb` to load them into the correct place on YAZ180, and `initb` to start execution at the right address.
 I'd call this advanced usage.
 I can't remember actually doing this.

 Often used binary files can be stored in flash.
 For example in the Release 1.2, two versions of the Mandelbrot program are stored in Pages 13 (using Z180 `mul` routines), and Page 14 (using Am9511A-1 APU).
-Normal binaries can be accessed with the command sequence `mvb 13 3`, `mkb 3`, and `initb 3`, for example.
+The two stored binaries can be accessed with the command sequence `cpb 13 3` or `cpb 14 3`, and `mkb 3`, and `initb 3`, for example, where Bank 3 is the target bank.

 ## CP/M Functions

 There are two CP/M functions.
 The `mkcpmd` function builds a properly extended CP/M drive file on the IDE or CF drive attached to YAZ180.
 This is necessary because the CPM tools do not build the fully extended 8388608 Byte files required.
 But, if you have a file you can use as a template already then this comand is pretty useless (obsolete).
 Just do a file copy, and then within CP/M delete the contents of the drive.

 The `mkcpmb` command will be used all the time.
 This combines both the `mkb` and `loadb` actions, and will load the contents of the flash in Bank 15 into the Bank you choose, and will prepare the bank with the LBA of each of up to 4 drive files.
-Then a `initb` command is required to kick off CP/M.
+Then a `initb` command is required to initiate CP/M.

 To exit CP/M an additional CCP function called `EXIT` has been added.
 This will return to YABIOS and allow CP/M to be restarted with different drive files.